-Autism Spectrum Disorder (ASD) can be diagnosed as early as 24 months, but is often not diagnosed until around age 4.
-This is partly due to lack of awareness of early symptoms by parents and healthcare practitioners.
-Click here to view a checklist of early red flags for autism in children 18 months to 2 years old.
+Autism Spectrum Disorder (ASD) can be diagnosed as early as 24 months, but is often not diagnosed until around age 4, or after age 4.
+This is sometimes due to lack of awareness of early symptoms by caregivers, educators, and healthcare practitioners.
+View a checklist of early red flags for autism in children 18 months to 2 years old.
 If your child is displaying 4 or more symptoms, consultation with your child’s doctor or with a psychologist is recommended.
 Early diagnoses lead to early intervention, which is shown by research to have a significant impact on the outcomes for children with ASD.

 Autism assessments are a type of assessment that evaluates specifically for symptoms and behaviours associated with Autism Spectrum Disorder (ASD).
-Our ASD assessments are completed by registered psychologists or psychological associates who have years of experience diagnosing ASD in young children and toddlers.
+Our ASD assessments are completed by registered psychologists or psychological associates who have years of experience diagnosing ASD in young children and teens.

 These assessments usually involve:

 – Cognitive assessment

 Autism Diagnosis Report

 At the end of the assessment, a detailed report is provided.
 The assessment report contains the official diagnosis, or diagnoses if there are multiple concerns.
 Your psychologist explains each diagnosis.
 Recommendations for support are also discussed, including information on early support services in the community, and the process for registering with the ministry for autism funding.

 We understand that considering an autism assessment can feel overwhelming.
 We are happy to spend time answering your questions and to ensure that you understand and are comfortable with the process.
 If you would like further information, please call our office to schedule an Autism Assessment in Burlington today!